taranchik/react-calendar/README.md

 cd react-calendar
 ```

-3. Run the node script that is listed under start in the package.
+3. Run the following command in order to install required packages and start the application after
 ```
-npm start
+npm install && npm start
 ```

 ### Usage